Skip navigation

 The most common adverse reactions in adults (≥10% and greater than placebo) are diplopia, headache, dizziness, nausea, and somnolence.

-PREGNANCY: Based on animal data, MOTPOLY XR may cause fetal harm.
+• Based on animal data, MOTPOLY XR may cause fetal harm if used in pregnancy.

 Please refer to the full Prescribing Information and Medication Guide for MOTPOLY XR for additional important information.